githubDante/go-solarman-proxy/README.md

     ```
   * `-debug` flag can be used to see what's going on under the hood :sunglasses:
   * `-silent` flag will make the proxy completely silent
+  * `-bcast` enable the broadcast listener/server
   * all messages are logged to stdout for now
 * Data logger configuration (config_hide.html)
 ![image](img/logger_tcp_srv.png "Config")

 All clients then can be connected to port 8899 of the proxy server

+When the `-bcast` flag is used the proxy will respond to logger scan requests.
+All dataloggers currently connected will be listed.

 ---
 #### Build